jpravetz/epdoc-logger/README.md

 A logging module supporting built-in and custom transports, Express 4 response mixins, rich message and data syntax, and chainable methods for creating log events.
-Generally follows [Winston's](https://github.com/winstonjs/winston) logging method calls, but with the addition of calls to set other output columns and to chain calls.
+Generally follows [Winston's](https://github.com/winstonjs/winston) logging method calls for simpler messages, but with the addition of chainable calls to set other output columns.

 **Note: express middleware is not yet working in this alpha version.**